DBRetina/DBRetina/docs/docs/usage/dbretina_bipartite.md

 A GMT file with the group2 supergroups.

 !!! warning
       <b>You can't use combination of gmt files and single-column group files, the command accepts only one type of input.</b>

-<span class="cmd"> -m, --metric TEXT    select from ['containment', 'ochiai', 'jaccard', 'pvalue']  [required] </span>

-The similarity metric that will be used to create the bipartite graph.

 <span class="cmd"> -o, --output TEXT    output prefix  [required] </span>